HewlettPackard/Mithril/docker/README.md

 ```bash
 make run
 ```
-## Troubleshoot
+# Troubleshooting

-If you encounter any problem during the building of istio images it's probably due to caching since the docker engine it's been shared from the host.
+If you encounter any problem during the building of istio images it's probably due to caching since the docker engine is shared from the host.

 Exit the container and then you can execute these commands to clear the environment: